Should I Buy Black or White Windows?

-Although white windows have been well-loved by homeowners for a long time, black windows are quickly growing in popularity.
+Although white windows have been preferred by homeowners for a long time, black windows are quickly growing in popularity.

-You might be wondering if this kind of replacement window is worth buying for your house, since styles can switch quickly.
+You might be wondering if this kind of replacement window is worth buying for your residence, since trends can switch quickly.

 Here’s a professional guide that can help you determine whether you should buy black or white windows in Idaho.